 Make sure you are prepared for the drive to the French Alps by getting familiar with the necessary equipment.
-Snow chains are easy to put on and may be a crucial requirement in order for you to reach the mountain resort (see the ultimate guide to the Alps for more information on what to take with you).
+Snow chains are easy to put on (honest!) and may be a crucial requirement in order for you to reach the mountain resort.

 1. Are snow chains a legal requirement in France?

 Technically snow chains are not always compulsory by law in France but road signs indicate when the use of snows chains is compulsory.
-On certain roads after large amounts of snowfall Police/Gendarmerie may be patrolling and often prevent any vehicle without special equipment from going any further.
-So it's a good idea to keep up-to-date with the weather, as well as packing snow chains.
+On certain roads after large amounts of snowfall Police/Gendarmerie often prevent any vehicle without special equipment from going any further.
+So, it's a good idea to keep up-to-date with the weather as well as packing snow chains.

-Whenever you are required to use snow chains, there will be signs to alert you to do so present on pretty much all of the mountain roads in the Alps.
+Whenever you are required to use snow chains there will be signs to alert you to do on pretty much all of the mountain roads in the Alps.
 They look a little like this:

 Yes.
 Even if you are driving a 4x4 vehicle, chains will still be required in certain circumstances so the advice is to always keep a pair in the boot.
-Snow chains are like insurance, you probably won’t need to use them and with insight you may feel it was a waste of money, but when you do require them you are glad you have them in the car!
+Snow chains are like insurance, you probably won’t need to use them and hope not to, but when you do require them you are glad you have them in the car!

 4. Do I need snow chains if I have snow tyres?

 Cars equipped with snow tyres will only need to add chains if snow is very deep and has not been cleared (eg. getting out of a steep driveway), or if the roads have completely iced over.

 5. How likely is it that I will have to use snow chains?

 95% of the time you won’t need to use them.
 If you are amongst the 5% that does (most likely when driving out of your parking spot in resort) then you will be glad you have them.